uga-libraries/web-aip/README.md

 python /path/web_aip_single.py seed_identifier aip_identifier archive-it_collection_identifier date_start date_end

-date_start and date_end define the timeframe that the WARCs you want to download were stored in Archive-It.
+date_start and date_end: the store date range for WARCs to be downloaded. date_start is inclusive: the download will include WARCs stored on date_start. date_end is exclusive: the download will not include WARCs stored on date_end.

 This script has been tested on Windows 10 and Mac OS X.